Secondary Education and Administrative Leadership

-Monroe (chairperson), Braidic, Hepner, Hoover, Lordon, Morris-Rutledge, Patti, Zisk.
+Monroe (chair), Braidic, Hepner, Hoover, Lordon, Morris-Rutledge, Patti, Perrotti, Zisk

-The Department of Secondary Education is responsible for the Secondary Education certification programs at the undergraduate and graduate levels.
-At the graduate level, the Advanced Studies in Secondary Education Program is offered leading to the Master of Arts in Teaching degree.
-Additionally, the Department of Secondary Education is responsible for several of the educational foundations and professional courses offered in the College of Education and Human Services.
+The Department of Secondary Education and Administrative Leadership is responsible for the secondary education certification programs at the undergraduate and graduate levels.
+Graduate programs in secondary education include a Master of Arts in Teaching certifying new teachers, and a Master of Education offering advanced studies for current teachers.
+Principal certification is available with or without a Master of Education.
+There is also a Superintendent Letter of Eligibility program.
+Additionally, the Department of Secondary Education and Administrative Leadership is responsible for several of the educational foundations and professional courses offered in the College of Education and Human Services.

-Individuals with bachelor's degrees may become certified through a graduate program which includes certification.
-Secondary education majors are advised both in the Department of Secondary Education and in the department of their academic area.
+Individuals with bachelor's degrees may become certified through a graduate program that includes certification.
+Secondary education majors are advised both in the Department of Secondary Education and Administrative Leadership and in the department of their academic area.

-Undergraduate secondary education majors are required to have a GPA of 2.80, pass the required Praxis I exams, and have Act 34, Act 151 and Act 114 Clearances for formal Admission to Teacher Education.
+Undergraduate secondary education majors are required to have a GPA of 2.80, pass the required PAPA exams, and have Act 34, 151 and 114 clearances for formal Admission to Teacher Education.
 A GPA of 3.00 and passing scores for Praxis II are needed to apply for a Recommendation for Student Teaching.